 - 1. Open and latch the disk drive top rear cover. - 2.
 Remove the disk storage drive front panel. - 3.
-Set the power supply circuit breakers to ON. - 4.
-Connect the ground of an oscilloscope to the maintenance panel GROUND jack. - 5.
+Connect a jumper wire between pins R and U of connector J102. - 4.
+Set the power supply circuit breakers to ON. - 5.
+Connect the ground of an oscilloscope to the maintenance panel GROUND jack. - 6.
 Connect the oscilloscope probe to the left leadwire terminal of the home cell phototransistor plate.